JUMP TO A TOPIC

 “I think it’s important with regards to quality of life to figure out goals of care,” he said.
 “The more accurate information we can provide upfront as physicians really helps patients.”

 Anyone interested in seeing Dr. Bhagwandin should contact our staff.
 Our patient advocate and registered nurse, Karen Ritter, can help you set up a consultation.
-Dr. Bhagwandin has allowed Telehealth meetings since the start of the COVID-19 pandemic.
 Contact Nurse Karen through our patient advocate page or sign up for our free Doctor Match program.

 Sources & Author